paweln1975/mj-dp/README.md

 ### Decorator
 * motivation: adding additional functionality (SRP) to an existing class without altering it (OCP)
-* to be able to interact with existing structures
+* to be able to interact with existing structures (keeps the reference to decorated object)
 * two option: inherit or build a decorator

+### Facade
+* motivation: many systems working together are hidden behind a simple and easy to use API
+* exposing several components through a single interface
+*

 ## Behavioral